Rae Howells | poetry & journalism

 • Bloom & Bones

 Rae Howells is a prize-winning Welsh poet, journalist, academic and lavender farmer from Swansea.
-Her poetry has featured in a wide range of journals and anthologies.
-Rae's first collection, The language of bees, explores nature, motherhood and miscarriage and how we cope with the loss of what is most precious to us.
+Her poetry has featured in a range of journals and anthologies.
+Rae's first collection, The language of bees, was shortlisted for Wales Book of the Year 2023.
+In it, she explores climate change, motherhood, miscarriage and how we cope with the loss of what's most precious to us.

 More